Knox College (Illinois): Campus

 Knox College has 45 academic and residential buildings on its 82 acre campus.
+It has electron microscopes, a gas chromatograph mass spectrometer, a 17-inch (0.43 m) Corrected Dall-Kirkham reflector telescope manufactured by Planewave Instruments, and a Nuclear Magnetic Resonance spectrometer.
+There is also a complete skeleton of a 55-foot-long Fin whale on display in the atrium of the Science-Mathematics building.

+The state-of-the-art Knox College Whitcomb Art Center opened in 2017.

-It has electron microscopes, a gas chromatograph mass spectrometer, a 17-inch (0.43 m) Corrected Dall-Kirkham reflector telescope manufactured by Planewave Instruments, a Nuclear Magnetic Resonance spectrometer, access to the Inter University Consortium for Political & Social Research, the Strong Collection of 18th- and 19th-century maps and photographs, the Hughes Collection of manuscripts and first editions from Hemingway and his "Lost Generation" contemporaries, and a 700 acre natural prairie reserve, the Green Oaks Field Station.
+Students have access to the Inter University Consortium for Political & Social Research, the Strong Collection of 18th- and 19th-century maps and photographs, the Hughes Collection of manuscripts and first editions from Hemingway and his "Lost Generation" contemporaries, and a 700 acre natural prairie reserve, the Green Oaks Field Station.

 The centerpiece of campus is Old Main, "the oldest building on its campus, and the best preserved site of one of the 1858 senatorial debates between Abraham Lincoln and Stephen Douglas", a National Historic Landmark and part of the National Register of Historic Places.

 Built in 1928, the Seymour Library was ranked third "Best Library" in the nation by the Princeton Review in 2001.
 Inside its leaded glass windows and oak-paneled reading rooms, the library houses 350,000 books and more than 14,000 periodicals.
 Its special collections include the Finley Collection of Midwest History, the Strong Collection of 18th- and 19th-century maps and photographs, the Hughes Collection of manuscripts and first editions of Faulkner, Hemingway and his "Lost Generation" contemporaries, and an original Diderot Encyclopédie.

 In 2002, a major curriculum revision called "Renewed Knox" was launched.
 With this revision came the creation of six new academic centers: The Center for Research and Advanced Studies, The Center for Global Studies, The Center for Career and Pre-Professional Development, The Center for Community Service, The Center for Teaching and Learning, and The Center for Intercultural Life.

 Students established the Knox College Community Garden in 2007 as an independent study project.
 It continues to be tended by student volunteers, and produces a variety of annual and perennial vegetables and flowers.